Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02g_FollowOnBookings.md

   - [SAVE & NEW]
-  Click this button to create a new follow-on booking.
+  Click this button to create a new follow-on posting.

   - [SAVE]
-  Click this button to edit an existing follow-on booking.
+  Click this button to edit an existing follow-on posting.

   - [DELETE]
-  Click this button to delete a selected follow-on booking.
+  Click this button to delete a selected follow-on posting.

   - [CLEAR]
   Click this button to clear all entry fields.